NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/troubleshooting.md

 Here are some basic troubleshooting steps to help you fix issues you might encounter when using Serial Terminal.

-## No response from the device or the response is unexpected.
+## No response from the device or the response is unexpected

 - Test other commonly used baud rates.
+(The most commonly used baud rates are 115 200, 38 400, 19 200, and 9 600.)
 - Ensure the serial settings in the Serial Terminal application match those in the onboard application.
 - Try connecting to a different serial port, if available.
+- Check if the correct [terminal mode](./configuration.md#terminal-mode) is selected.
+- For device with shell, check that echo is configured correctly.

-## Serial Terminal does not display all serial ports listed in the device's hardware user guide.
+## Serial Terminal does not display all serial ports listed in the device's hardware user guide

 - Reset the device.
 - Reset Serial Terminal using CTRL+R on Windows and Linux or CMD+R on macOS.